-Tri County High School serves meals every school day.
+Tri County Middle School serves meals every school day.
 Students may buy lunch or breakfast.
-If a doctor has determined that your child has a disability or special dietary needs that would prevent the child from eating the regular school meal, the school will make any substitutions prescribed by a doctor at no extra charge.
-Required forms are available in the school office.
+If a doctor has determined that your child has a disability, and the disability would prevent the child from eating the regular school meal, the school will make any substitutions prescribed by a doctor at no extra charge.